teads/TeadsSDK-ReactNative/README.md

 directly from Android studio

 open project and run it
-with metro launch on the side
+with metro launched on the side

 ## Contributing